maizzle/maizzle.com/content/docs/transformers/inline-css.md

 It can also help preserve a decent layout in email clients that do not support embedded CSS (in `<style>` tags), or when an email is forwarded.

-Not to mention that the utility-first approach in Tailwind CSS works great with CSS inlining: utility classes are not 'global', so you won't end up with a `font-family` inlined on every element (unless you really, really want to).
+The utility-first approach in Tailwind CSS works great with CSS inlining: utility classes are not 'global', so you won't end up with a `font-family` inlined on every element (unless you really, really want to).

 ## Usage